 Talent places the first strip on the plate TEXT: Note: A known MIC value is a pre-requisite for this test

 Talent holds the second strip over the first, crossing the first strip at a 90-degree angle.
 Video editor: 4.2.2 and 4.2.3 were filmed in one take.
+Also, this footage may not be sufficient to cover the VO as it is.
+Briefly freeze-frame before the talent lays the second strip over the first to cover VO.

 Talent gently places the second strip over the first.